SeisSol/SeisSol/Documentation/supermuc.rst

      User <Your Login>
      RemoteForward ddddd github.com:22

-where ddddd is an arbitrary 5-digital port number.
+where ddddd is an arbitrary 5-digital port number, smaller than 65535.

 2. Use the following command to login onto SuperMUC-NG: